-- 1. Allow at least two days for the A & B samples to dry. - 2.
-Weigh the two acetanilide samples. - 3.
-Carefully determine the melting points of all of the following samples. - a) pure acetanilide (can be done during first week of lab) - b) 95% acetanilide, 5% salicylic acid mixture (can be done during first week) - c) 85% acetanilide, 15% salicylic acid (can be done during first week) - d) sample A - e) sample B
+- 10. Allow at least two days for the A & B samples to dry. - 11.
+Weigh the two acetanilide samples. - 12.
+Carefully determine the melting points of all of the following samples. - a) pure acetanilide (can be done during first week of lab) often done during lab the first week. - 95% acetanilide, 5% salicylic acid mixture (can be done during first week) often done during lab the first week. - c) 85% acetanilide, 15% salicylic acid (can be done during first week) often done during lab the first week. - d) sample A - e) sample B